Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 What they do: Connect mailboxes to a warmup network that exchanges messages on a daily ramp — replies, important-marks, spam-to-inbox actions.
 Examples: Mailreach, Warmup Inbox, Warmly, Lemwarm.

 Worth it for cold email?
 Useful at small scale (under ~50 mailboxes).
 Bad cost math at scale ($25–$129/mailbox/month adds up fast).
-(Mailreach vs built-in warmup →)
+(Mailreach vs built-in warmup → and warmup tools comparison →)

 ColdRelay built-in?
-Yes — infrastructure-level warmup running at the SMTP layer with your dedicated IP.
+Yes — infrastructure-level warmup running at the SMTP layer with your dedicated IP, running 2 warmup sends per mailbox per day automatically.
 No separate subscription.

 5. List verification